 The doctor tells you “two weeks” for those test results and you’ve now created for yourself the space that is one of my favorite phrases.

 A spouse or good friend passes away and that dreadful space is again created between the death and cemetery visit.

 Jesus lived “in between” his birth and his resurrection.
 What comprised his “in between” time is anybody’s guess.
-For certain, we know very little but it seemed inspiring and it sure has lasted the test of our “in between time” for countless generations.
+For certain, we know very little, but it was truly inspiring and challenging.
+It’s also lasted the test of time for all of us “in between” folks for countless generations.

 Retirement can rightly be called “in between time.”
-We’re “in between” whatever we did before and what follows the gold watch.
+We’re “in between” whatever we did and what follows the gold watch.
 What does time mean to a retired person?
-An extra cup of coffee with a good friend because time has quickly passed by?
-“Ah, go ahead and finish the movie,” you say to yourself, “I’ll sleep-in tomorrow morning.”
-“I’d like to volunteer for something but I’m not sure what, can you help me?”
+An extra cup of coffee with a good friend because time moves slower?
+“Ah, go ahead and finish the movie,” you say to yourself at 11:00 p.m., “I’ll sleep-in tomorrow morning.”
+“I’d like to volunteer for something, but I’m not sure what, can you help me?”

-For those who work it’s the “in between time” of Friday night to Sunday night.
-How do we fill our days?
+For those who work, the “in between time” is Friday night to Monday morning.
+How do we fill those days?

-So, I wish you a “Merry Christmas,” no I mean “Happy New Year” or is it both at the same time.
+So, do I wish you a “Merry Christmas,” or “Happy New Year?”
+Or should I say the elusively inclusive, “Happy Holidays?”
+Or is it both at the same time.